LambdaTest/lt-testem/README.md

 2. Make sure lambdatest credentials are set in env:
     * **LT_USERNAME** - your LambdaTest username
     * **LT_ACCESS_KEY** - your LambdaTest API/Access key.
+3. run npm install testem -g.
-3. Run `testem ci --port 8080` to run it on all the listed browsers - see `testem launchers` for the full list.
+4. Run `testem ci --port 8080` to run it on all the listed browsers - see `testem launchers` for the full list.
     * *It will take a while at the first time.
 This will only happen once to download the exe of lambdatest tunnel*